VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Related Work

 \subsection{Safety-Guaranteed Control}

-Traditional approaches to robot safety typically rely on motion planning algorithms such as A* and RRT* \cite{hart1968formal,karaman2011sampling}, or reactive methods like \textit{artificial potential fields} (APF) \cite{khatib1986real}.
+Traditional approaches to robot safety typically rely on motion planning algorithms such as RRT* \cite{karaman2011sampling}, or reactive methods like \textit{artificial potential fields} (APF) \cite{khatib1986real}.
 While effective in classical settings, these methods are unsuitable for VLA models, as overriding the end-to-end semantic actions with a global planner discards the model's intent.
-Furthermore, these conventional methods often lack rigorous theoretical safety guarantees \cite{singletary2021comparative,hu2025safelinksafetycriticalcontroldynamic}.
-In contrast, CBFs have emerged as a preferred solution for robot control \cite{ames2019control,rauscher2016constrained,xiao2023barriernet,cortez2019control,grandia2021multi}.
-Acting as a safety filter and typically formulated as a optimization problem, CBFs minimally adjust the nominal control of robots (i.e., output action of VLAs) to ensure the forward invariance of a safe set \cite{wabersich2023data,knoedler2025safety,ames2016control}.
+Furthermore, these conventional methods often lack rigorous theoretical safety guarantees \cite{singletary2021comparative}.
+In contrast, CBFs have emerged as a preferred solution for robot control \cite{xiao2023barriernet}.
+Acting as a safety filter and typically formulated as a optimization problem, CBFs minimally adjust the nominal action of robots to ensure the forward invariance of a safe set \cite{knoedler2025safety}.
 The mechanism strictly prevents collisions while preserving the original task behavior to the maximum extent possible.

-However, integrating CBFs into VLA frameworks presents two practical challenges.
+However, as introduced earlier, integrating CBFs into VLA frameworks presents two practical challenges.
 First, standard CBFs depend on precise geometric states, such as obstacle positions and shapes, creating a perception gap when dealing with the raw visual inputs of VLA models \cite{liu2025safety}.
 Second, traditional geometric barriers are semantic-agnostic.
 All objects within the environment are treated indiscriminately as static obstacles without understanding the task context or assessing their specific safety levels \cite{srinivasan2020synthesis}, which highlights the need for a pipeline that can extract task-relevant geometric primitives from visual data to ground the CBF constraints.